 Because these are largely the stages that important resources for first-time academic book authors barely discuss at all: waiting for reviews, responding to readers, revising the manuscript, copyediting, etc.

-So, in this post, I give you the exact timeline for publishing my first academic book.
-You will learn exactly how long each stage took for my first academic book.
+So, in this post, you will learn exactly how long each stage took for my first academic book.

 If you are hoping to use this concrete academic book publishing timeline to estimate how long publishing your own academic book will take, you should know that this timeline is about as fast as things go in academic publishing.